-It has been estimated that droughts are the world’s costliest natural disasters, accounting for a cost of 6 to 8 billion US dollars annually, and affect more people than any other form of natural disaster (Wilhite, 2000).
+It has been estimated that droughts are the world’s costliest natural disaster, accounting for a cost of 6-8 billion US dollars annually, and affect more people than any other form of natural disaster (Wilite, 2000).
 They are considered to be the most far-reaching of all natural disasters, causing short and long-term economic losses as well as significant secondary and tertiary impacts, particularly in the food, water and energy sectors.
 Droughts are considered to impact nations and countries around the world with dramatic economic and ecologic damage.